Analysis | NFL Week 1 ATS picks: The top games worth betting on

 Pick: Buffalo Bills +7

-Buffalo’s starting quarterback, third-year pro Nathan Peterman, is grabbing most of the headlines yet it’s the team’s defense that should get people talking during Sunday’s matchup against the Ravens.
+Buffalo’s starting quarterback, third-year pro Nathan Peterman, is grabbing most of the headlines, yet it’s the team’s defense that should get people talking during Sunday’s matchup against the Ravens.

-Defensive tackle Star Lotulelei and defensive end Trent Murphy were brought in to shore up an ailing pass rush and the Bills also added cornerback Vontae Davis this offseason to an already strong secondary that also features two of the league’s best safeties in Micah Hyde and Jordan Poyer.
-Davis missed 12 games last season due to injury but when healthy he is able to hold opposing quarterbacks to below-average passer ratings when they target him in coverage.
-Hyde (0.47 yards per snap allowed when targeted) and Poyer (0.53), meanwhile, were ranked 21st and 32nd, respectively, out of 59 qualified safeties in 2017.
+Defensive tackle Star Lotulelei and defensive end Trent Murphy were brought in to shore up an ailing pass rush, and the Bills also added cornerback Vontae Davis to an already strong secondary that also features two of the league’s best safeties in Micah Hyde and Jordan Poyer.
+Davis missed 12 games last season due to injury, but when healthy he is able to hold opposing quarterbacks to below-average passer ratings when they target him in coverage.
+Hyde (0.47 yards per snap allowed when targeted) and Poyer (0.53) were ranked 21st and 32nd, respectively, out of 59 qualified safeties in 2017.

 Buffalo’s secondary should be good enough to make things difficult for Baltimore quarterback Joe Flacco (46.7 QBR), one of the least-valuable passers in 2017, per ESPN’s Total Quarterback Rating.